piotr-yuxuan/cte2dbt/README.md

 )
 ```

-- Now you can iterate over the dbt models:
+- You may now iterate over the dbt models:
 ``` python
 for model_name, model_expr in provider.iter_dbt_models():
     print(f"---\nModel: {model_name}")